zachlindop/zachlindop.github.io/README.md

 <br>
 Features:

-- **WITH clause** - separates data preparation from analysis for clarity and maintainability
+- **HAVING clause** - to filter for active doctors that have a productive count of appointments
-- **LEFT JOINs** - ensures all doctors are included, even if they have no appointments
+- **RANK** - assigns doctor positions with gaps for ties
-- **COUNT & COUNT(DISTINCT)** - aggregates appointment counts and unique patient counts
+- **DENSE_RANK** - groups doctors without gaps, allowing for clearer performance tiering
-- **GROUP BY** - groups results per doctor
+- **SELF JOIN** - to compare each doctor to other doctors with the same appointment rank
 <hr style="height:3px; border:none; background-color:#333;">
 ## Education and Certifications